-The current incumbent - who yearns for a Mayo All-Ireland and may not leave office until he sees one - has stepped up his game in the embarrassing sporting reference department in recent times (see below).
-Where does he rank alongside his predecessors?
+So it's the end for Enda, a man who yearned so much a Mayo All-Ireland, many thought he may not leave office until he saw one.
+While Enda made a late run by stepping up his game in the embarrassing sporting reference department in recent times (see below), where does he rank alongside his predecessors?

 An important word here.
 We are NOT ranking Taoisigh based on their sporting prowess.
 If that were the caseJack Lynch would have sauntered to victory.
 No, we are ranking Irish leaders on their ability to piggyback on Irish sporting triumphs and their general determination to use sport for political ends.

 13. Garret Fitzgerald

 Comfortably wins the title of the least sport-inclined Taoiseach in history.
 His fate, in this respect, was sealed in one of the 1982 general election campaigns.

 While doing a spot of campaigning in Cork, a teddy bear that had been painted red and white was pushed in his direction.

 In the manner of the nineteenth century British civil servant asking the natives what garment they were wearing, Garret inquired as to to significance of the red and white colours.
 Was it a symbol of Polish solidarity, he asked?

 While his aides held their heads in their hands and nearly wept, Garret was told "they're the Cork colours, boy!"

 An economics PhD and former Irish correspondent of the Economist magazine, Fitzgerald's primary hobby was studying the train timetables on the New York underground.